 Why this recipe works.

 This recipe is amazing because it’s so simple.
-Roasted veggies take just a few minutes to prep, the crispy fried egg happens right before you serve it, and the everything bagel seasoning brings everything together.
-I like to roast the veggies with the everything seasoning and then use again sprinkled over the egg at the end.
-Yum!
+Roasted vegetables take just a few minutes to prep, the crispy fried egg gets cooked right before you serve it, and the everything bagel seasoning brings everything together.

 Getting a perfectly crispy fried egg is really the only somewhat tough part of this recipe.
 For my best tips and tricks to achieve this, check out my pasta pangrattato recipe.

-How do you make everything bagel roasted veggies with fried egg?
+How do you make a roasted vegetable bowl?

 There are really three easy steps to making this recipe: